 Improved road conditions and enhanced road safety on CAREC corridors 3 and 5 and the subnetwork

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Institutional strengthening: The performance-based road maintenance contracts will be procured with government own funds upon completion of road rehabilitation.
-No activity started yet in this regard.
+Output 3: Performance-based road maintenance contracts will be procured with government own funds upon completion of road rehabilitation; road safety awareness program is on-going.

 |Environmental Aspects||The roads will not pass through any environmentally sensitive area and rehabilitation activities will be contained within the existing ROW.
 The project is anticipated to have site-specific environmental impacts.|